microsoft/health-architectures/Postman/README.md

 }
 ```

-You can then use the token in subsequent API calls to Azure API for FHIR for the next 60 minutes.
+You can then use the token in subsequent API calls to Azure API for FHIR - either passing through FHIR-Proxy (using the `fhir-proxy` environment in Postman) or directly into Azure API for FHIR (using the `api-for-fhir` environment in Postman).
 For more information, see [Microsoft identity platform access tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens).

 __Note:__ Access tokens expire after 60 minutes.
-To obtain a token refresh, simply make another ```POST AuthorizeGetToken``` call and the token will be valid for another 60 minutes.
+To obtain a token refresh, simply make another ```POST AuthorizeGetToken``` call and you will receive a new token valid for another 60 minutes.

 ## Step 6 - Test setup and practice making API calls to Azure API for FHIR